shwandere/shwandere.github.io/_posts/2026-06-08-how-to-train-your-subconscious-mind-for-research.md

 - push yourself to increase your sitting from long hours.
 Stop listening to dopamine every time
 - I wish to work on the research topic from two perspectives : problem solving and system thinking. give yourself activities regarding that also.

-In response to the question "how to train your subconscious mind for research?" every AI chatbot gave the same answer,
+In response to the question "how to train your subconscious mind for research?" every AI chatbot gave the same answer :\
 1) feed your mind with good information\
 2) ask precise actionable questions so that it remains clear to the mind what to think about?\
 3) Ask good questions.
 Where dont try to find an answer to the problem.
 I found various answers to the questions unconsciously like just waking up from sleep.
 So keep a journal for questions like this through journaling\